How To Upgrade to GA4 with Google Tag Manager

 9. Check GA4 Realtime Report:

 It’s good practice to also check data is being sent to the GA4 Property by going to view the Real-time report.
-It may take a few minutes though for the real-time report to begin displaying data and this appears to be more problematic with properties that have just been created.
+It may take a few minutes though for the report to begin displaying data.
+This appears to be more problematic with properties that have just been made.
 If all goes well, you should see your hits in the real-time report as you navigate your site or app.

 10. Publish GA4 Pageview Tag in GTM: